sdurz/ubot/README.md

 Every method used to send media or files accepts an `ubot.InputFile` as the media parameter.

-The API itself is very elastic in the way in accepts media data, see [Sending files](https://core.telegram.org/bots/api#sending-files) for more information. `ubot.UploadFile` comes in handy when you need to post the file using multipart/form-data (ie. when you need to include binary data within your payload):
+The API itself is very elastic in the way in accepts media data, see [Sending files](https://core.telegram.org/bots/api#sending-files) for more information. `ubot.UploadFile` comes in handy when you need to post with a `multipart/form-data` request (ie. when you need to include binary data within your payload):

 ```golang
 	if data, err := ioutil.ReadFile("image.jpg"); err == nil {